-- Your manager will probably need to justify your request to his/her manager, so I’d dig out any performance reviews that include comments about your work ethic and your dependability.
+- Your manager may need to justify your request to his/her manager, so dig out any performance reviews that include comments about your work ethic and your dependability.

 - Examine your schedule.
 Are all your responsibilities performed electronically, or are there some customer facing activities too?
 If there’s a mixture, then maybe a proposal to work at home only a few days a week for now might be received better.

 - Anticipate their resistance.
 Excuse #1 might be, “we don’t have the technology“.
 But setting up a VPN connection isn’t complicated at all.
 And maybe your manager could benefit by proposing some innovation for the company.